-(Hebrews 12:18) For you have not come to what may be touched, a blazing fire and darkness and gloom and a tempest
+(Hebrews 12:18) You have not come to a mountain that can be touched and that is burning with fire; to darkness, gloom and storm;

 The writer of the Letter to the Hebrews now describes the experience of the Hebrews in the wilderness with Moses.
 They came to the foot of the mountain, Mount Sinai, where God gave Moses the 10 Commandments.
 They had the ability to physically touch the mountain, but Moses warned them that if they did touch the mountain they would die (see Exodus 19:12).
 When God descended on the mountain to talk with Moses the people became frightened because the sight was so dramatic and terrifying, involving a blazing fire, darkness, gloom, a tempest, and a trumpet blast.